 Joining forces to improve health worldwide

-Our work at BioNTech is driven by data and a clear vision: To translate science into first-in-class and best-in-class medicines for patients.
-We endeavor to usher in a new era of immunotherapy to address cancer, infectious diseases, rare diseases as well as a growing list of other serious conditions.
+Our work at BioNTech is driven by data and a clear vision: To translate science into first-in-class and best-in-class medicines for people worldwide.
+We endeavor to usher in a new era of immunotherapy to address cancer, infectious diseases, as well as a growing list of other serious conditions.
 In our journey to deliver therapies for a healthier tomorrow, we have successfully established a network of world-class corporate and scientific partnerships.

 If your team is interested in collaborating with us, please contact us to learn about partnering and collaboration opportunities.